 We can consider Castel Roncolo a reason to visit Bolzano for three things.
 First, for its breathtaking location.
 Second, it’s a lovely place to photograph and just wander around, and lastly, for its famous story-telling medieval frescoes.

 Of the three, it’s wandering around and getting the feeling that I’m in an actual castle is the experience I want.
 I’ve watched movies set in medieval times, and I always wonder what it feels like to be in their story.
 Anyhow, it’s seeing the frescoes in Roncolo Castle that will be the highlight of a visit to the castle.

 The frescoes in Roncolo Castle are one of South Tyrol’s primary attractions.
 They are known to be one of the most “comprehensive” fresco cycles of the middle ages.
 Stories of noblemen, court ladies, and hinting scenes are well depicted in these frescoes.

 It has rooms painted with colorful images.
 Some frescoes also illustrate classical literature, like King Arthur and the Knights of the Round Table.
 The most notable ones are located in the west wing of the castle.

-You can find the visitor’s information like the opening hours and admission fee from Roncolo Castle’s official website.
-I recommend you to read the entire page to see recent announcements regarding entry requirements.
+You can find the visitor’s information, like the opening hours and admission fee, from Roncolo Castle’s official website.
+I recommend you read the entire page to see recent announcements regarding entry requirements.
 Here’s a summary of the visiting information as of this writing:

-- Admission Fee: 8 EUR for adults, 16 EUR for family, 5.50 EUR for students and senior citizens.
+- Admission Fee: 8 EUR for adults, 16 EUR for families, and 5.50 EUR for students and senior citizens.

 - Summer opening hours: 10:00 am to 6:00 pm (5:30 pm last entry), Tuesday to Sunday